Las Vegas Valley: Climate

 The Las Vegas Valley lies in a relatively high-altitude portion of the Mojave Desert, with a subtropical hot-desert climate.
 The Valley generally averages less than 5 in of rain annually.
 Daily daytime summer temperatures in July and August typically range from 100 F to 110 F, while nights generally range from 72 F to 80 F. Very low humidity, however, tempers the effect of these temperatures, though dehydration, heat exhaustion, and sun stroke can occur after even a limited time outdoors in the summer.
 The interiors of automobiles often prove deadly to small children and pets during the summer and surfaces exposed to the sun can cause first- and second-degree burns to unprotected skin.
 July and August can also be marked by monsoon season, when moist winds from the Gulf of California soak much of the Southwestern United States.
 While not only raising humidity levels, these winds develop into dramatic desert thunderstorms that can sometimes cause flash flooding.

 Winter days in metropolitan Las Vegas range from mild to quite chilly, and sunny most days; while winter itself is of short duration.
 Winter highs in December and January usually range from 52 F to 60 F, while nighttime lows range from 34 F to 42 F. The mountains surrounding the valley are snow-covered during the winter season, but snow accumulation in the metropolitan area itself is uncommon.
 Every few years apart, however, Las Vegas does get a small measurable snowfall.

-Spring and fall are generally warm seasons.
+Spring and fall are generally dry and with hot, sunny days and cool nights.